robertmain/codeigniter-starter/README.md

 This CodeIgniter starter project provides the following:

+### Testing

+A fully functional PHPUnit/Mockery setup with namespaced models

 ### A Base Model

 A basic model abstraction providing some limited CRUD functionality and CRUD lifecycle callbacks.
 This was inspired by [Jamie Rumbelow\'s Base Model](https://github.com/jamierumbelow/codeigniter-base-model) but diverged in order to support soft deletes.